jimmacur/jimmacur/README.md

 ## Hi there 👋

 I'm **Jim Macur**, a passionate software developer with a love for building interactive applications that bring ideas to life.
 My current project, **Chess War**, is an innovative fusion of Chess Pieces and the classic card game War.
-When I'm not coding, you'll find me exploring music, mastering chess strategies, running trails, rock climbing, or meditating.
+When I'm not coding, you'll find me hanging with my family, travelling, exploring music, mastering chess strategies, running trails, rock climbing, or meditating.

 - 💬 Ask me about ...
 Frontend Development, Logic Games, Music, Meditation, or Running
 - 📫 How to reach me: <jim.macur@gmail.com>, [linkedin](https://www.linkedin.com/in/jimmacur/)